 Bringing in a strategic partner can help a biotech immensely throughout its drug development project.
 But when is the best time to get a partner involved?
-What is too early?
-What is too late?
+When is too early?
+When is too late?

-Biotechs should start looking for a strategic partner once they've identified their lead compound.
-It's important to have a strategic partner in place early on because they can help identify landmines and understand challenges that could become an issue from a manufacturing perspective or from a non-clinical perspective, and understanding how that aligns with your clinical development plan and regulatory expectations.
+"You should start looking for a strategic partner once you've identified your lead compound.
+It's important to have a strategic partner in place early on because they can help you identify landmines and understand challenges that could become an issue from a manufacturing perspective or from a non-clinical perspective, and understanding how that aligns with your clinical development plan and regulatory expectations," says Hansman.